Are you interested in tracking internal links with Google Analytics?

 We’ve arranged them from easiest to implement to the most advanced:

-2. Setup Enhanced link attribution, and then use the page Analytics by Google (GA Chrome Extension) and navigate to the page.
+2. For Universal Analytics only, setup Enhanced link attribution, and then use the page Analytics by Google (GA Chrome Extension) and navigate to the page.

 3. Track your most crucial Call-To-Action with Events Tracking by setting up onClick events.